 Capital assets - Capital assets are stated at cost including, as appropriate, interest and related costs incurred during the construction period.
 All land and non-depreciable land improvements are capitalized, regardless of cost.
 Construction in progress consists of costs capitalized in connection with construction of and improvements to facilities.
-Construction costs also include capitalized interest, for which there was no accrual for FY 2010.
+Construction costs also include capitalized interest (see Note 17).
 All expenditures, including equipment and furnishings, are capitalized if they are related to: 1) the construction or occupancy of a new facility; or 2) a major renovation of an existing facility that enhances the efficiency or functionally of the asset.
 Any expenditure in connection with maintaining an existing facility in good working order is expensed.
 Other expenditures incidental to an existing facility are capitalized if the cost is over \$10,000.